 DRY INGREDIENTS: In a large bowl, combine the orange zest and sugar.
 Rub the two together with your fingers until the sugar is fully infused with the orange zest.
 Add in the baking powder, salt, and flour.
 Whisk until ingredients are combined.

-WET INGREDIENTS: in a small bowl whisk together the 1/2 cup of heavy cream, egg, vanilla paste or extract, and almond extract.
-Whisk until smooth.
+WET INGREDIENTS: In a small bowl, whisk together the 1/2 cup of heavy cream, egg, vanilla paste or extract, and almond extract.
+Mix until smooth.

 ADD BUTTER: Add the frozen cubed butter into the dry ingredients.
-Using a pastry blender cut the butter into the scones until the butter is evenly dispersed and the size of small peas.
+Using a pastry blender cut the butter into the dry ingredients until the butter is evenly dispersed and the size of small peas.
 Make a well in the center of the ingredients and pour the wet ingredients into the well.
-With a wooden spoon gently combine the ingredients until a dough begins to form.
-As soon as a dough begins to form, add in the dried cherries.
+With a wooden spoon, gently combine the ingredients until a dough begins to form.
+As soon as a dough forms, add in the dried cherries.
 Mix as little as possible -- just until everything is moistened and mostly combined.

-REFRIGERATE: Place the pan with the scones on them in the fridge and refrigerate for 20 minutes.
+REFRIGERATE: Refrigerate the pan with the scones on them for 20 minutes.
 Meanwhile, preheat the oven to 400 degrees F.

-BAKE: bake for 17-25 minutes or until lightly golden brown around the edges and lightly browned on top.
-(Remember overbaking scones will make them less flavorful and a denser texture so watch carefully.
-Mine generally take right around 19-20 minutes.)
-Remove from the oven and cool for a few minutes on the baking sheet before removing, using a metal spatula, to a cooling rack.
+BAKE: Bake for 17-25 minutes or until lightly golden brown around the edges and lightly browned on top.
+Overbaking scones will make them less flavorful and a denser texture, so watch carefully (mine generally take right around 19-20 minutes).
+Remove from the oven and cool for a few minutes on the baking sheet; Use a metal spatula to place scones a cooling rack to finish cooling.

 GLAZE: Whisk together the glaze ingredients -- the powdered sugar and orange juice.
-Add additional juice for a thinner glaze as desired.
-Drizzle over COMPLETELY cooled scones.
+Add additional juice for a thinner glaze, as desired.
+Drizzle over the scones once they are COMPLETELY cooled.
 Let set and then enjoy.